Giovanni Fabbian

-Giovanni Fabbian (born 14 January 2003) is an Italian professional footballer who plays as a central midfielder for club Bologna.
-He is frequently deployed as a box-to-box midfielder.
+Giovanni Fabbian (born 14 January 2003) is an Italian professional footballer who plays as an attacking midfielder for club Parma, on loan from Fiorentina.

 Club career

 Reggina

 A product of Inter Milan's youth academy, on 30 July 2022, Fabbian joined Reggina in Serie B on loan.
 He made his Serie B debut for Reggina on 14 August 2022 in a game against SPAL.
 He scored his first goal in his third game on 28 August 2022 against Südtirol.

 Bologna

 On 20 August 2023, Fabbian joined Serie A club Bologna on a permanent transfer with a buy-back option in favour of Inter.

+Loan to Fiorentina

+On 21 January 2026, Fabbian moved on loan to Fiorentina, with an obligation to buy.